AgneseMarchesini/PARCO-Computing-2026-244658/README.md

 ## Project Structure
 .
-├── data/                   # Matrix market files (.mtx) used for testing ├── plots/                  # Generated performance graphs ├── results/                # Benchmark CSV outputs ├── scripts/                # Helper scripts
+├── data/                   # Matrix market files (.mtx) used for testing

+├── plots/                  # Generated performance graphs

+├── results/                # Benchmark CSV outputs

+├── scripts/                # Helper scripts

 │   ├── pbs_script_*.pbs    # Job submissions

 │   ├── *_benchmark.sh      # Local execution script

 │   └── create_*.py         # Python script for visualization

 ├── src/                    # Source code

 │   ├── main.c              # Main code where SpMV is used

 │   ├── mmio.c              # Matrix Market I/O helper

 |   └── matrix.c            # SpMV implementation

 └── README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Reproducibility

+Before running the project, ensure you have the following installed:

+* GCC Compiler with OpenMP support;

+* (Optional, only for plotting) Python.

 Here are the instruction to reproduce the project locally or in the Unitn cluster: